Daily Houserule tweets: January 2023

 357

-2023-01-23: Some RPGs require category-specific skills to assess value of goods.
+2023-01-23: Some RPGs require category-specific skills to assess the value of goods.
 In GURPS, Merchant covers assessment of all goods!

 Approaches for tinkering with things: